craigbarnes/dte/docs/dterc.md

 name).
 If this argument is omitted, the full list of entries of the specified _type_ will be displayed in a new buffer.

+Note: the majority of _type_ arguments correspond to a command of the same name and some _type_ arguments don't take any _key_ argument.

 `-c`
 :   write output to the command line (for most _type_ arguments) or to
     the current buffer (when _type_ is `errorfmt` or `include`)